jerryscript-project/iotjs-vscode-extension/README.md

 - `request`: Type of the session start
 - `address`: IP address on which the server listening.
 Default is `localhost`
 - `port`: Debug port to attach to.
 Default is `5001`
+- `protocol`:  Specify the communication protocol.
+Default is `tcp`
+- `serialConfig`: Configure parameters for serial port.
+Default is `/dev/ttyUSB0,115200,8,N,1`,
 - `localRoot`: The local source root directoy, most cases this is the `${workspaceRoot}`
 - `stopOnEntry`: Autmoatically stop the program after launch, the IoT.js will stop on the first breakpoint for now, no matter that is enabled or not.
 - `debugLog`: The type of the debug log, you can choose from 0 to 4: